Biography

 Girard holds a DMA in orchestral conducting from the Eastman School of Music, an M.M. from Boston University, and a B.Mus. summa cum laude from the Hartt School of Music.

-Off the podium, he enjoys traveling the world, and loves being a general aviation pilot.
+Off the podium, he enjoys traveling the world, loves flying, and is a multi-engine, instrument-rated pilot.
 As in music, the detailed mechanics and discipline of flying lead to freedom, adventure, and poetry.